PART 16: AND LOGICAL MIND

 Carrie rolled her eyes.
 “Oh, GREAT.
 Any MORE good news?”

-“No kidding!
-Still can’t pick an arrival time, still seem to have no clue about where we’re going spatially…”
+“No kidding.
+Still can’t pick an arrival time, still seem to have no clue about the geography…”

 “Wait, did you hear something?”

 “Don’t interrupt!
-And now, even some of the stuff we supposedly know, we still can’t control,” Carrie groused.
-“We can’t keep doing this.
+And now, even some of the stuff we supposedly know, we still can’t control?”
+Carrie groused.
+“Frank, we can’t keep doing this.
 Have you noticed how this is messing with my circadian rhythms?
 And presumably yours too?
-Today I woke up, spent a few hours in the present, spent four hours tooling around in ’55, then over three in the present doing research in the library, followed by another four hours or so in ’55, and now we’re doomed to spend more time in August while the machine charges!
-I’m going to need supper and some sleep when we get back to the present, regardless of the actual time of day it is when we get there.”
+Today I woke up, spent a few hours in the present, spent four hours tooling around in ’55, back to the present for over three hours researching in the library, followed by another four hours or so in ’55.
+Now we’re doomed to spend more time in August while the machine charges.
+I’m going to need supper and sleep when we reach the present, no matter what actual time of day it is when we get there.”

-“What do you want me to say?”
+“Well what do you want me to say?”
 Frank shot back in exasperation.
-“It was your idea to return to ’55!”
+“It was your idea to go back to ’55 again!”

 “Yeah.
-Well… the good we did there is starting to feel like a hassle,” Carrie sighed.
-“Paradox be damned, how come our future selves haven’t at least come back from sometime in December to tell us more?!
-Seems really irresponsible of us.”
+Well… the good we did there is starting to feel more like a hassle,” Carrie sighed.
+“Paradox be damned, how come our future selves haven’t at least come back from sometime in December to tell us more?
+It’s so irresponsible of us.”

 Carrie’s gaze snapped back to him.
 “No,” she admitted, her voice tight.
-“How many more of them do we have?”
+“How many more do we have?”

 Frank ran a hand back through his hair.
 He wished he hadn’t brought that up.
 “Ten,” he admitted.
 “Actually, nine, thanks to this detour.
 Unless you have more?”

-“And how many of those will you need for your testing?”
+“How many will you need for your testing?”

-“No, Frank!”
-Carrie reached out as if to grab his shirt, but then seemed to think better of it and pointed at him instead.
-“You HAVE to keep some of those coins around for MY trip.
-I used mine already to poke holes in your timeline theory.”
+“No, Frank,” Carrie reached out as if to grab his shirt, but then seemed to think better of it and pointed at him instead.
+“You HAVE to keep some coins around for MY trip.
+The ones I had got used up, poking those holes in your timeline theory.”

-“No ‘but’s, Frank!”
-Carrie said firmly.
+“No ‘but’s, Frank,” Carrie said firmly.
 “In fact, let me give you a deadline.
-Seven more days of tests, and then I’m going.
+Seven more days of tests, and then I’m going back.
 By myself if I have to.”

 Frank sighed.
 ‘Perfect,’ he thought to himself.
 ‘Just perfect.’

 Back in the present, Luci followed Frank down the stairs to his basement.
-“So, was that you I heard in the bushes?” he asked.
+“So, was that you I heard in the bushes back then?” he asked her.

 “I know that you and Carrie recently came into possession of a time machine,” Luci began.
 “It had already happened by the math test a couple Fridays back, given your reactions to each other on that day.
 Moreover, when I called your house that evening, I was told that Carrie was there.
 On a hunch, I then phoned her house, and she answered.
 Meaning at least one Carrie was out of her proper time.”